 But while there’s nothing regulated by the federal government to help during delays and cancelations, there are policies that each airline must disclose and stand by.

 Airline Contract of Carriage

 Each airline has its own Contract of Carriage, which is worked out between the government and the airline.
-This document found on the airline’s website outlines the airline’s policy on how they handle passenger delays and a myriad of other issues that may be encountered.
-It is meant to serve as an agreement between both passenger and airline about what can reasonably be expected.
+This document found on the airline’s website outlines the airline’s policy on how it handles passenger delays and a myriad of other issues that may be encountered.
+It’s meant to serve as an agreement between both passenger and airline about what can reasonably be expected.

 The reason for a flight delay also makes a difference in what passengers are entitled to.
 Generally, weather events outside of the airline’s control do not entitle delayed passengers to much.
 However, for things like maintenance delays or other issues within the airline’s control, passengers are entitled to things outlined in the contract.

 For instance, United Airline’s Contract of Carriage on delays and cancelations states:

 Snacks and Meals: “UA will provide snacks and/or food and beverage vouchers in the event of an extensive delay caused by UA.
 Where food and beverage vouchers have been offered but not accepted by a Passenger for whatever reason, UA is not liable to reimburse the Passenger for expenses relating to food and beverage secured independently by the Passenger.”